 Curaçao Business, Taxation and Offshore Information

-A constitutional crisis erupted in the Netherland Antilles in 2004 owing to irreconcilable differences between the constituent islands and led to a joint Commission appointed by the Netherlands and the local government concluding that the jurisdiction should be broken up, with the islands of Curaçao and St Maarten becoming autonomous countries alongside the Netherlands and the Caribbean island of Aruba, whilst the remaining three islands - Saba, Bonaire and St. Eustatius - should be brought under the direct control of the Dutch government in The Hague.
+Irreconcilable differences between the constituent islands led to a constitutional crisis erupting in the Netherlands Antilles in 2004.
+A joint commission appointed by the Netherlands and the local government concluded that the jurisdiction should be broken up, with the islands of Curaçao and St Maarten becoming autonomous alongside the Netherlands and the Caribbean island of Aruba, while the remaining three islands – Bonaire, Saba and St. Eustatius – were to be brought under the direct control of the Dutch government in The Hague.

-The transition process towards the dismantling of the Netherlands Antilles began in July 2007 and the Netherlands Antilles as a jurisdiction within the Kingdom of the Netherlands was dissolved on October 10, 2010.
-Two new jurisdictions, Curaçao and St. Maarten, came into existence.
-The other three Islands, Bonaire, Saba and St. Eustatius became Overseas Municipalities of the Netherlands (OMON).
+The dismantlement of the Netherlands Antilles began in July 2007; as a jurisdiction within the Kingdom of the Netherlands it was dissolved on 10 October 2010.
+Two new territories, Curaçao and St. Maarten, came into existence.
+The other three islands, Bonaire, Saba and St. Eustatius became overseas municipalities of the Netherlands (known as ‘OMONs’).
 More »